Save the Date! The 2014 Garden Tour is Saturday June 28.

-This year there are four wonderful gardens selected that offer a variety of gardening styles and inspiration.
+We are in the process of selecting the gardens for the 2014 tour.
+Our goal is to offer a variety of gardening styles and inspiration.
 From sun to shade, enclosed to expansive, native to Far Eastern, we invite you explore the gamut of gardening on Whidbey Island

 Photo of butterfly by Melanie Hester